jpsm83/health/documentation/n8n/article_translation.md

 **STEP 2: TRANSLATE AND REWRITE CONTENT**
 Process the following sections according to their requirements:

-- **mediaContext content**: REWRITE (not translate) - rewrite paragraphOne, paragraphTwo, paragraphThree based on context to ensure 205 character limit per paragraph
+- **mediaContext content**: REWRITE (not translate) - rewrite paragraphOne, paragraphTwo, paragraphThree based on context to *ENSURE 205 CHARACTERS LIMIT* per paragraph
-- **SEO content**: REWRITE (not translate) - rewrite metaTitle, metaDescription, keywords, slug to ensure character limits compliance
+- **SEO content**: REWRITE (not translate) - rewrite metaTitle, metaDescription, keywords, slug to *ENSURE CHARACTERS LIMIT* compliance
-- **Article content**: TRANSLATE - mainTitle, all subTitles, all articleParagraphs
+- **Article content**: TRANSLATE - mainTitle, all subTitles, all articleParagraphs, no characters limit
-- **Social media content**: REWRITE (not translate) - rewrite all text content across all platforms to ensure character limits compliance
+- **Social media content**: REWRITE (not translate) - rewrite all text content across all platforms to *ENSURE CHARACTERS LIMIT* compliance

 **STEP 3: UPDATE SEO AND URL ELEMENTS**
 Update the following elements based on the target language: